-'''

-void iauAtci13(double rc, double dc,

-double pr, double pd, double px, double rv,

-double date1, double date2,

-double ri, double di, double eo)

-iau Atci 13

-Transform ICRS star data, epoch J2000.0, to CIRS.

-double

-ICRS right ascension at J2000.0 (radians, Note 1)

-rc

-ICRS declination at J2000.0 (radians, Note 1)

-dc

-double

-pr

-double

-RA proper motion (radians/year, Note 2)

-Dec proper motion (radians/year)

-pd double

-рх

-double

-parallax (arcsec)

-double

-radial velocity (km/s, +ve if receding)

-rv

-TDB as a 2-part... date1 double

-ri,di double CIRS geocentric RA,Dec (radians) eo double equation of the origins (ERA-GST, Note 5)

-1) Star data for an epoch other than J2000.0 (for example from the Hipparcos catalog, which has an epoch of J1991.25) will require a preliminary call to iauPmsafe before use.
+void iauAtci13(double rc, double dc, double pr, double pd, double px, double rv, double date1, double date2, double ri, double di, double eo) / , iauAtci13 Transform ICRS star data, epoch J2000.0, to CIRS.
+This function is part of the International Astronomical Union's SOFA (Standards of Fundamental Astronomy) software collection.
+Status: support function.
+Given: double ICRS right ascension at J2000.0 (radians, Note 1) rc double ICRS declination at J2000.0 (radians, Note 1) dc double RA proper motion (radians/year, Note 2) double Dec proper motion (radians/year) pr pd рх double parallax (arcsec) double radial velocity (km/s, +ve if receding) rv date1 double TDB as a 2-part... date2 double ...Julian Date (Note 3) Returned: ri,di double CIRS geocentric RA,Dec (radians) eo double equation of the origins (ERA-GST, radians, Note 5) Notes: 1) Star data for an epoch other than J2000.0 (for example from the Hipparcos catalog, which has an epoch of J1991.25) will require a preliminary call to iauPmsafe before use.
+2) The proper motion in RA is dRA/dt rather than cos(Dec)dRA/dt.
 3) The TDB date date1+date2 is a Julian Date, apportioned in any convenient way between the two arguments.
-For example, JD(TDB)=2450123.7 could be expressed in any of these ways, among others:

-date1 date2

-2450123.7 0.0 (JD method)

-2451545.0 -1421.3 (J2000 method)

-2400000.5 50123.2 (MJD method)

-2450123.5 0.2 (date & time method)

-The JD method is the most natural and convenient to use in cases where the loss of several decimal digits of resolution is acceptable.
+For example, JD(TDB)=2450123.7 could be expressed in any of these ways, among others: date1 date2 2450123.7 0.0 (JD method) -1421.3 (J2000 method) 2451545.0 50123.2 2400000.5 (MJD method) 2450123.5 0.2 (date & time method) The JD method is the most natural and convenient to use in cases where the loss of several decimal digits of resolution is acceptable.
 The J2000 method is best matched to the way the argument is handled internally and will deliver the optimum resolution.
 The MJD method and the date & time methods are both good compromises between resolution and convenience.
 For most applications of this function the choice will not be at all critical.

-${\tt TT}$ can be used instead of TDB without any significant impact on accuracy.
+TT can be used instead of TDB without any significant impact on accuracy.
 4) The available accuracy is better than 1 milliarcsecond, limited mainly by the precession-nutation model that is used, namely IAU 2000A/2006.
 Very close to solar system bodies, additional errors of up to several milliarcseconds can occur because of unmodeled light deflection; however, the Sun's contribution is taken into account, to first order.
 The accuracy limitations of the SOFA function iauEpv00 (used to compute Earth position and velocity) can contribute aberration errors of up to 5 microarcseconds.
-Light deflection at the Sun's limb is iauAtciq star-independent astrometry parameters.
+Light deflection at the Sun's limb is uncertain at the 0.4 mas level.
+5) Should the transformation to (equinox based) apparent place be required rather than (CIO based) intermediate place, subtract the equation of the origins from the returned right ascension: RA = RI - EO.
+(The iauAnp function can then be applied, as required, to keep the result in the conventional 0-2pi range.)
+Called: iauApci13 astrometry parameters, ICRS-CIRS, 2013 iauAtciq quick ICRS to CIRS / iauAtciq star-independent astrometry parameters.

+'''

+void iauAtciq(double rc, double dc,

-''' double pr, double pd, double px, double rv, iauASTROM astrom, double ri, double di)
+double pr, double pd, double px, double rv,

+iauASTROM astrom, double ri, double di)

+/

 Quick ICRS, epoch J2000.0, to CIRS transformation, given precomputed where many star positions are to be transformed for one date.
-The can be used instead.
+The star-independent parameters can be obtained by calling one of the functions iauApci[13], iauApcg[13], iauApco[13] or iauApcs[13].

-If the parallax and proper motions are zero the iauAtciqz function rc, dc double
+If the parallax and proper motions are zero the iauAtciqz function can be used instead.